girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 #### Wire Them Up!

-Now I put them together, build the cuircuit on a breadboard using wires.
+Now I put them together, build the circuit on a breadboard using wires.

-Use some color convernsion to avoid confusion:
+Use some color convention to avoid confusion:
 - Black wires for ground
 - Red wires for voltage